-In the Gospel of John, Jesus Christ proclaims: “There is no greater love than this: to lay down one’s life for one’s friends (John I 5: I 3 ).”
-These words were literally taken to heart by a young Franciscan priest and US military chaplain, Father Ignatius Maternowski, OFM Conv., who was killed during the Invasion of Normandy, France, on D-Day, June 6, 1944.
+In the Gospel of John, Jesus Christ proclaims, “There is no greater love than this: to lay down one’s life for one’s friends (John I 5: I 3 ).”
+These words were literally taken to heart by a young Franciscan priest and United States military chaplain, Father Ignatius Maternowski, OFM Conv., who was killed during the Invasion of Normandy, France, on D-Day, June 6, 1944.

 Fr.
-Maternowski was born in Holyoke, Massachusetts on March 28, 1912.
-After graduation from Mater Dolorosa Parochial School in 1927, he attended St. Francis High School in Athol Springs, NY, where he was a member of that school’s first graduating class in 1931.
+Maternowski was born in Holyoke, Mass., on March 28, 1912.
+After graduation from Mater Dolorosa Parochial School in 1927, he attended St. Francis High School in Athol Springs, N.Y., where he was a member of that school’s first graduating class in 1931.
 He entered the religious Order of the Franciscan Friars Conventual, and professed his first vows as a friar in 1932.
-After pursuing further studies, he was ordained a priest by Bishop Thomas O’Leary of the Diocese of Springfield on July 3, 1938, in the chapel of Saint Hyacinth College and Seminary, Granby, Massachusetts.
+After pursuing further studies, he was ordained a priest by Bishop Thomas O’Leary of the Diocese of Springfield on July 3, 1938, in the chapel of St. Hyacinth College and Seminary, Granby, Mass..
 He began his ministry as a parish priest, and then, once his ability as a preacher was recognized, his superiors assigned him to preach parish missions and retreats.

 In the early morning hours of D-Day, Fr.
 Ignatius parachuted with a large number of troops into occupied territory, the hamlet of Guetteville in the town of Picauville.
 An American glider had crashed nearby.
 There were many casualties.
 Immediately Fr.
 Ignatius began ministering to the wounded paratroopers and glider victims.
 Realizing that a suitable aid station would be needed, Fr.
-Ignatius calculated a risky strategy: attempting negotiations with his German counterpart, in the peaceful hope of combining their wounded together in one common hospital.
+Ignatius calculated a risky strategy: attempting negotiations with his German counterpart in the peaceful hope of combining their wounded together in one common hospital.
 Walking between enemy lines unarmed, with helmet hanging from his belt, and wearing his chaplain’s insignia and a Red Cross armband, he bravely went to meet with the head Nazi medic.
-As he returned through the no-man zone to the American side, he was shot in the back by an enemy sniper – becoming the only US chaplain to be killed on DDay.
-He was 32 years of age, in the 5th year of his priesthood.
+As he returned through the no-man zone to the American side, he was shot in the back by an enemy sniper, becoming the only U.S. chaplain to be killed on D-Day.
+He was 32, in the fifth year of his priesthood.

-His dead body lay visible on the road for three days, because the enemy refused to allow it to be moved.
-On the 9th of June, US soldiers from the 90th Infantry Division recovered it, and removed it for burial near Utah Beach.
-In 1948, his remains were returned to Holyoke for a solemn Mass in Mater Dolorosa Church, and interment in the Franciscan Friars’ plot at Mater Dolorosa Cemetery in South Hadley, MA.
+His lifeless body lay visible on the road for three days because the enemy refused to allow it to be retrieved.
+On June 9, American soldiers from the 90th Infantry Division recovered it, and removed it for burial near Utah Beach.
+In 1948, his remains were returned to Holyoke for a solemn Mass in Mater Dolorosa Church, and interment in the Franciscan Friars’ plot at Mater Dolorosa Cemetery in South Hadley, Mass.

-In the Franciscan book of memories it is written of him: “He was an exemplary priest, a dynamic preacher, but most of all, he was truly an apostle and friend of the soldiers entrusted to his spiritual care.”
+In the Franciscan book of memories it is written, “He was an exemplary priest, a dynamic preacher, but most of all, he was truly an apostle and friend of the soldiers entrusted to his spiritual care.”

 On June 7, 2019, Fr.
 Martin spent the afternoon at the home of Louis Marion, the only surviving witness of Fr.
-Ignatius Maternowski from the village of Gueutteville where Fr.
-Ignatius died.
-There, Mr. Marion participated in conversation, recounting his memories of D-Day and Fr.
+Ignatius Maternowski’s time the village of Gueutteville.
+There, Marion participated in conversation, recounting his memories of D-Day and Fr.
 Ignatius.
 He and Anne-Marie, his wife of 68 years, were most hospitable hosts.
 Mr. Marion’s memories of the occupation and liberation of his village have become valuable additions to the story of Fr.
 Maternowski.

-On June 8, 2019 Fr.
+On June 8, 2019, Fr.
 Martin attended the ceremony commemorating Fr.
 Ignatius Maternowski at the site of his monument in Gueutteville.
 Presented by the U.S.-Normandy Memory and Gratitude Association, the event featured numerous speeches including Fr.
 Martin’s on behalf of the Franciscan Friars Conventual.
-Ms. Kelly M. Carrigg, Lieutenant Colonel, US Army, retired, former teacher at St. Francis High School in Athol Springs, NY, and currently on staff at the US Embassy in Paris, coordinated Fr.
+Kelly M. Carrigg, Lieutenant Colonel, US Army, retired, former teacher at St. Francis High School in Athol Springs, and currently on staff at the U.S. Embassy in Paris, coordinated Fr.
 Martin’s itinerary and translated at the ceremony.
 At the conclusion of his speech, Fr.
-Martin presented Mr. Daniel Briard and Mr. Eric Labourdette of the Association gifts of a flag flown over the US Capitol with its official citation from the House of Representatives and a 508th PIR flag signed by Rock Merritt, the fellow Normandy veteran who served with Fr.
+Martin presented Daniel Briard and Eric Labourdette of the Association gifts of a flag flown over the U.S. Capitol with its official citation from the House of Representatives and a 508th PIR flag signed by Rock Merritt, the fellow Normandy veteran who served with Fr.
 Ignatius.